telekom-mms/chrome4testing-download/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Additional

+The Chrome for testing logo was published at https://github.com/GoogleChromeLabs/chrome-for-testing.